-The Qualitative standards: Graduate students must maintain a cumulative grade point average of at least 2.0.
+The Qualitative standards: Students must maintain a cumulative grade point average of at least 2.0.
 Students with a GPA of less than 2.0 must appeal with the Associate Dean for Academic Affairs Office and will be suspended from Title IV eligibility until reinstatement has been awarded.

-The Time Limitation Quantitative Standards: From the date of first enrollment in a specific degree program, students seeking a Juris Doctorate degree must complete all degree requirements within 5 academic years.
+The Time Limitation Quantitative Standards: From the date of first enrollment in a specific degree program, full-time students seeking a Juris Doctorate degree must complete all degree requirements within 4.5 academic year.
+Part-time students must complete all degree requirements within 6 academic years.

 The Incremental Quantitative Standards: Juris Doctorate/Graduate students must successfully complete 50% of the cumulative hours attempted.
-The incremental assessment is performed after grades are posted at the end of spring semester for Full-time students and at the end of the summer semester for Part-time students.
+The incremental assessment is performed after grades are posted at the end of spring semester for full-time students and at the end of the summer semester for part-time students.

-The Maximum Time Frame Standards: From the date of first enrollment in a specific degree program, students seeking a Juris Doctorate degree must complete all degree requirements within 117 attempted credit hours.
-(88 program credit hours x 133% = 117).
+The Maximum Time Frame Standards: From the date of first enrollment in a specific degree program, students seeking a Juris Doctorate degree must complete all degree requirements within 132 attempted credit hours.
+(88 program credit hours x 150% = 132).
 Students who change their enrollment status may be accommodated through an extension of semesters of eligibility.
 The extension must be secured at the time the enrollment status change is made.